MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/admin-security.md

     ![Open the Dynamics 365 admin center](media/all-admin-centers.PNG "Open the Dynamics 365 admin center")

-2. In the Environments page, select the environment to edit by clicking on the Environment **name**
+2. In the Environments page, select the environment to edit by clicking on the environment **name**.

 3. In the Power Platform admin center, in the **Details** section, select **Edit**.

     ![Edit button in Power Platform admin center](media/security-groups-edit-details.PNG "Edit button in Power Platform admin center")